codenamecoffee/python-fundamentals-exercises/README.md

 - **challenges/**
   Solve practical exercises such as password validation, guessing games, and simple battle simulations.

 ## How to Use

 Each script is self-contained and can be run independently.
 You can use them as examples, modify them for your own practice, or extend them with new features.

-  Explore list, set, dict comprehensions, and generator expressions for concise and expressive data transformations.

-- **oop/**
-  Understand object-oriented programming concepts like classes, attributes, methods, inheritance, and special methods.

-- **challenges/**
-  Solve practical exercises such as password validation, guessing games, and simple battle simulations.

-## How to Use

-Each script is self-contained and can be run independently.
-You can use them as examples, modify them for your own practice, or extend them with new features.